numbas/editor-docs/source/write-question.rst

 In this tutorial you will learn about the structure and features of a Numbas question by creating a simple arithmetic test, starting with basic functionality and elaborating on that as we cover the more advanced tools available.

+We've embedded screencasts of someone running through this tutorial at the start of each section.
+You might like to follow along with the video while reading the tutorial.

 To begin, let's make a question asking the student to add two numbers.

 Log in to the Numbas editor, and click on the :guilabel:`Questions` heading at the top of the page.
 Click on :guilabel:`Create a new question`.